 As you know, credit unions were established at the Federal level during the Great Depression, but existed in many states as far back as 1908; their inception was driven by a demand for access to basic financial services - loans and savings.
-Credit unions have been exempt from Federal taxation since the earliest days of the tax code.2 Credit unions' exemption from Federal

-2 Credit unions were first made tax exempt in 1917 through a ruling by the United States Attorney General.
-The ruling noted that, "On examination of the purpose and object of such association, it appears that they are income tax has been conveyed in order to support and sustain a system of cooperative financial services in the United States.
+Credit unions have been exempt from Federal taxation since the earliest days of the tax code.2 Credit unions' exemption from Federal income tax has been conveyed in order to support and sustain a system of cooperative financial services in the United States.
 The existence of this thriving set of alternative financial institutions benefits not only the members of credit unions, but also customers of for-profit banks and other institutions.